aquawicket/DigitalKnob/README.md

 <br>
 <br>
 # License
 DigitalKnob is published under the MIT license.
-The library includes third-party source code and assets with their own licenses, as detailed below.
+This repository references the use of third-party source code and assets with their own licenses.
+Upon any use of DigitalKnob and/or any part of its code base, you hereby fully agree to, and acknowledge all licensees of said third-party source code.

 MIT License